-Peter J. Gruber, MD, PhD, is a pediatric cardiothoracic surgeon who treats patients from infancy—in some cases before they are born—to adults.
+Peter J. Gruber, MD, PhD, is the chief of Pediatric Cardiac Surgery for Yale Medicine and Yale New Haven Children’s Hospital, and a pediatric cardiothoracic surgeon who treats patients from infancy—in some cases before they are born—to adults.
 He specializes in complex congenital heart disease, also known as structural heart disease, and performs a wide spectrum of procedures and complex surgeries, including pediatric heart transplant.

 “Congenital heart diseases can be pretty scary because it’s your heart, and because the situation can turn serious very quickly,” Dr. Gruber says.
 “Some people want to know all the details.
 Other people find details just scare them.
 So, I read what the family or what the children want to know, and then try to communicate with them in whatever way is appropriate in that particular situation.”

 “When a congenital heart problem is identified early, in one way or another, it may not be curable, but it’s usually treatable,” he says.
 “The overall mortality rate for those who have surgery is less than 1 percent, and patients who have surgery usually go on to enjoy a good quality of life.”
 Dr. Gruber works with a team of cardiologists and other specialists to determine the best approach for each patient.